Skip to content

 Updating Dasharo firmware...

-This will take around 3 minutes.
-Please be patient and do not reset your
+This may take several minutes.
+Please be patient and do not power off your

 Successfully updated Dasharo firmware